icheft/snake-auto-play/README.md

 # IM 1010 Final Project

-Freshman programming project, which requires students to write a program to autimate the gameplay of the classic snake game.
+Freshman programming project, which requires students to write a program to automate the game-play of the classic snake game.

+Score board (valid till `6/30`): [Google Spreadsheets](https://docs.google.com/spreadsheets/d/1HMSCgr-nVCXWSMN4p2LGBpA37_oNNgKhwXVlKn1BqTw/edit).

 ## How to Use
 The source code for submission is located at the `submission` branch.
 The `master` branch is for development use and it provides more information about the project.